Meeshkan/cookiecutter-kaggle-kernels/{{ cookiecutter.repo_name }}/README.md

     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── kernels            <- Jupyter notebooks.
-Naming convention is a number (for ordering), │   ├── exploration       the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │   └── exploration       the creator's initials, and a short `-` delimited description, e.g.
-    │   ├── preprocessing     `1.0-jqp-initial-data-exploration`.
+    │                         `1.0-jqp-initial-data-exploration`.
-    │   ├── train
-    │   └── submissions
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │